-You can make a planning application online yourself on the official Government website – www.planningportal.gov.uk and you can also find more information and guidance here.
-However, here at National Steel Buildings, we work with our partner architects who have years of experience.
-So together we can help you make sure you satisfy all the legal requirements for your new steel buildings.
+You can make a planning application online yourself on the official Government website – www.planningportal.gov.uk, and you can also find more information and guidance there.
+However, at National Steel Buildings, we work with our partner architects who have years of experience in planning permission for steel buildings.